Investment plan enhancements

 - Will there be any changes to the available investment options?

-- Yes, there will be changes to the investment lineup, and this will be outlined in detail in the Transition Guide that will be available in early November.
+- Yes, there will be changes to the investment lineup, and this will be outlined in detail in the Transition Guide.
 An investment election window will provide you with the opportunity to review and choose investment options in your plan(s) prior to the transition.

 - Will employee contribution elections move to Fidelity?

 - Yes.
 Your employee contribution elections, pretax, Roth and/or after-tax, will move to Fidelity.

 - Will investment elections move to Fidelity?